Thomas L. Purdom: Early life and entry into military

-Purdom was born in Hawick, Roxburghshire, the son John R. Purdom, a solicitor and joint Town Clerk.
-Purdom was working in his father's office when war was declared, and enlisted into the Public Schools Battalion.
+Purdom was born in Hawick, Roxburghshire, the son of John R. Purdom, a solicitor and joint Town Clerk.
+Purdom was working in his father's office when war was declared and enlisted into the Public Schools Battalion.
 However, he was soon commissioned, becoming as a second lieutenant in the 4th (The Border) Battalion, The King's Own Scottish Borderers on 14 October 1914.

 Aerial service

-In 1915 Purdom was seconded to the Royal Flying Corps, receiving Royal Aero Club Aviators' Certificate No. 1873 after soloing a Maurice Farman biplane at the Military School, Birmingham, on 11 October 1915, and was appointed a flying officer on 18 January 1916.
+In 1915, Purdom was seconded to the Royal Flying Corps, receiving Royal Aero Club Aviators' Certificate No. 1873 after soloing a Maurice Farman biplane at the Military School, Birmingham, on 11 October 1915, and was appointed a flying officer on 18 January 1916.

 He served in No. 15 Squadron throughout 1916, flying a B.E.2c two-seater reconnaissance aircraft, but had no successes in combat, as his unit was mainly engaged in such duties as artillery spotting and aerial photography.

 Purdom was appointed a flight commander with the temporary rank of captain on 20 September 1916, and was transferred to the newly formed No. 62 Squadron, a training unit.
-In May 1917 the squadron received the Bristol F.2 Fighter, and in January 1918 was sent to France.
+In May 1917, the squadron received the Bristol F.2 Fighter, and in January 1918 was sent to France.

 Success in the air finally came with a double victory on 21 March 1918, and with another on the 24th and two on the 26th, made Purdom and his gunner/observer Lieutenant Percival Chambers aces within a week.
 They continued to score and became double aces on 15 May.
 Two days later, they completed their dozen victories together with another double victory over Armentières.
 They had destroyed five enemy aircraft, including one shared with William Ernest Staton and John Rutherford Gordon.
 Their other eight victories were of the "driven down out of control" category.
 On 19 May 1918, Purdom and gunner William Norman Holmes drove a Fokker D.VII down out of control north-west of Douai.
 This was Purdom's thirteenth victory, and Holmes' sixth.

-In June 1918 Purdom was awarded the Military Cross.
+In June 1918, Purdom was awarded the Military Cross.
 His citation read: